West Delivers Omni-Channel Customer Communications via Cloud Platform Powered by WSO2 Middleware

 "The vision here is to build several services on top of our platform, to enhance customer experience across multiple channels and multiple tenants.
 For example, services like identity management, context awareness, analytics, notifications, rules engine and more," Patel explains.

-West's customer experience management solution architecture has several products within the WSO2 enterprise middleware platform at its core: WSO2 Enterprise Service Bus (ESB), WSO2 Governance Registry, and WSO2 Business Activity Monitor (BAM).
+West's customer experience management solution architecture has several products within the WSO2 enterprise middleware platform at its core: WSO2 Enterprise Service Bus (ESB) (now rrepackaged WSO2 Enterprise Integrator), WSO2 Governance Registry (governance is now built into our other products), and WSO2 Business Activity Monitor (BAM) (now renamed as WSO2 Stream Processor).
 WSO2 ESB serves as the SOA backbone, providing mediation and transformation between West's different applications.
 WSO2 Governance Registry provides run-time SOA governance, and WSO2 BAM monitors SOA metrics.

 "With the SOA and WSO2 middleware in place, we are using a lot of services and exposing them through APIs.
 As a result, we’ve been able to move away from many of our legacy systems and homegrown protocols."